sowmya10-07/RecogApp/README.md

 ## RecogApp<br>

 ### Description<br>
-A browser-based application which uses face recognition to display ads in a smarter way, gain customer analytics and to help the blind to understand the emotions of the person near them**.<br>
+**A browser-based application which uses face recognition to display ads in a smarter way, gain customer analytics and to help the blind to understand the emotions of the person near them.**<br>

 ### Getting Started<br>
 Link to the web-app: https://recogapp.herokuapp.com/<br>